← Back to Departments Overview

 The Seventh Street Stage line-up, located on Washington Street between Sixth Street and Seventh Street, is as follows:

-• A variety of local kid performances, including the All Saints Bold Dancers, Arya Dance, and School of Rock.
+• 12 p.m.: A variety of youth performances, including the All Saints Bold Dancers, School of Rock, and Shattered Signal.

 The Observer Highway Stage line-up, located on Washington Street between Observer Highway and Newark Street, is as follows:

-Wheelchair-accessible seating can be made available for each performance with a week's prior notice.
+Wheelchair-accessible seating can be made available for each performance with prior notice of at least one week.
 Please contact Hoboken Cultural Affairs at 201-420-2000 Ext.
 5102 to make a request.
-Accessible restrooms will be located near the main stage on Observer Highway and on Washington Street at Third Street.
+Accessible restrooms will be located near the main stage on Observer Highway and on Washington Street at Seventh Street.

 resources